Markus Hinterhaeuser to direct Salzburg Festival

 The annual summer festival in Mozart's birthplace became a fixture of the international classical music scene under Herbert von Karajan, who was its artistic director from 1956 until his death in 1989.

-Under Pereira's directorship, it was beset by squabbling over the festival's 60 million-euro ($81 million) budget and conditions for performers, who complained of being overworked.
+Under Pereira's directorship, it was beset by squabbling over the festival's 60 million-euro budget and conditions for performers, who complained of being overworked.

 Festival supervisory board member Andrea Ecker said Hinterhaeuser had been chosen because of his strong connection with Salzburg, which ensured a long-term perspective, as well as his international reputation and ability to innovate.